-If you've never used Git: it puts your files under version control, which is like turning on Track Changes folder-wide.
-Every line you modify is recorded, and at the end of your session, you can review each change, packaging them all together into a "commit."
-Your external Git server will store a complete history of all commits and your project's current state, and you can push your latest version to it — wirelessly — in seconds.
-Git's designed to be used on the command line, but if you aren't comfortable with that, there are plenty of graphical Git clients like SourceTree that'll help you view and commit your daily changes.
+If you’ve never used Git: it puts your files under version control, which is like turning on Track Changes folder-wide.
+Every line you modify is recorded, and at the end of your session, you can review each change, packaging them all together into a “commit.”
+Your external Git server will store a complete history of all commits and your project’s current state, and you can push your latest version to it — wirelessly — in seconds.
+Git’s designed to be used on the command line, but if you aren’t comfortable with that, there are plenty of graphical Git clients like SourceTree (though I prefer Cola which is jankier) that’ll help you view and commit your daily changes.

 Start by getting yourself a Raspberry Pi, either one with built-in wireless capability or an older one into which you’ll plug a wireless USB dongle.
 Make sure the SD card that acts as the Pi’s hard disk is big enough to store your most valuable files.
 You’ll also need a power supply for the Pi and probably a small case for it.
 This may seem like a lot of things to buy, but the Raspberry Pi is pretty cheap, and even with those extras, you’re looking at a comparable price to a quality external hard drive.

-Once you've got the Raspberry Pi up and running & hooked into your wireless network, initialize a bare Git repo on it and set it as your novel's Git remote.
-Commit the whole project in its current state, and you're all backed up.
+Once you’ve got the Raspberry Pi up and running & hooked into your wireless network, initialize a bare Git repo on it and set it as your novel’s Git remote – don't worry, there are tutorials for these tasks.
+Commit the whole project in its current state, and you’re all backed up.

 This solution’s not perfect — you have to learn how to use Git, for one — but once you start, you may find it’s the best way to work on big projects.
 I know you’ll love the feeling of having your novel backed up and fireproofed in just a few seconds.